-Since the flower bed is close to the sidewalk, I thought perhaps years of salt from winter maintenance had an effect on the soil, so my husband and I dug it all up.
-We built flower boxes, filled them in with fresh topsoil, ordered bulbs from some fancy garden website and just like that, the problem was solved!
+When spring of year three rolled around, I was determined to make it work.
+Trying hard to analyze the situation, I thought perhaps years of salt from winter maintenance affected the soil, so I recruited my husband to help dig it up.
+We built flower boxes and filled them in with fresh topsoil.
+I ordered bulbs from a fancy garden website, followed the planting guidelines meticulously, and just like that, the problem was solved!

-There was little growth in the flower boxes that summer.
-I tried not to be disappointed and focused my energy on transferring ground cover from my Dad's garden to fill in around the boxes.
-I assumed the bulbs just needed a season to root and we would have our picture-perfect curb appeal next year.
+That summer, I tried not to be disappointed when there was little growth in the boxes.
+I told myself the bulbs just needed a season to root and we would have our picture-perfect curb appeal the following year.

-Fast forward to year four… only 3 of my 15 bulbs took.
-At this point, my determination turned into an obsession.
+Fast forward to year four, only 3 of my 15 bulbs bloomed, and my determination turned into obsession.
 I walked the neighborhood looking at what everyone else was growing, found the trends, and bought the same plants.
-I transferred ground cover in batches and pulled every single weed that grew between the tiny plants.
-I watered aggressively trying to beat the summer heat and took every wilted leaf as a sign of my failure.
-Maintenance became an obligation that made me feel guilty if I neglected for even a day or two.
+I pulled every single weed that grew between them, watered aggressively, and took every wilted leaf as a personal sign of failure.
+Maintenance became an obligation and I felt guilty if skipped even a single day.

-I did eventually get a few flowers to bloom and was able to enjoy a sense of accomplishment despite the many spaces that still needed to fill in.
+I did eventually get a few flowers to bloom and despite the many spaces that still needed to fill in, I was still able to feel a sense of accomplishment.
 I may never have that picture-perfect curb appeal but I know in time, I will create something beautiful and for now, that's enough.

 In any given moment, I can find peace